Harleen1kaurH/Tut/frappebench.md

 ### INSTALL CURL, Node, NPM and Yarn<br>

 #### Install CURL <BR>
-sudo apt install curl
+sudo apt install curl ///Curl" is a command-line tool and a library used in various programming languages to transfer data to or from a server

 #### Install Node <BR>
+///open-source, server-side runtime environment built on Chrome's V8 JavaScript engine <br>
 curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash<BR>
 source ~/.profile <BR>
 nvm install 16.15.0

 #### Install NPM <BR>
-sudo apt-get install npm
+sudo apt-get install npm ///"NPM" stands for "Node Package Manager".It is used to install, manage, and share reusable JavaScript code packages.

 #### Install Yarn <BR>
-sudo npm install -g yarn
+sudo npm install -g yarn ///.
+Like NPM, Yarn is used to manage JavaScript packages.

 ### FRAPPE BENCH